New Jersey's minimum wage is $8.38 per hour. This is greater than the Federal Minimum Wage. You are entitled to be paid the higher wage.

 The minimum wage is $8.38 per hour for most employees in New Jersey, with exceptions for tipped employees, some student workers, and other exempt occupations.

+The current minimum wage in New Jersey is $8.38 per hour.
 The New Jersey Minimum Wage was raised from $8.25 to $8.38 per hour in January 2015.
 In 2013, voters approved a constitutional amendment to raise the New Jersey minimum wage a full dollar from $7.25 per hour to $8.25 per hour as of January 2014.
-This amendment also attached New Jersey's minimum wage to the Consumer Price Index (CPI), so the minimum wage will be adjusted based on the CPI every year on September 30th.
+This amendment also attached New Jersey's minimum wage to the Consumer Price Index (CPI), so the minimum wage may be adjusted based on the CPI every year on September 30th.

 College students may be paid as little as 85% of the minimum wage by their college or university, and certain occupations held by minors under age 18 are completely exempt.
 Employees at nonprofit or religious summer camps or retreats are exempt from the minimum wage between June and September.
 Unlike most other states, seasonal and agricultural workers are not exempt from the minimum wage.